Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

 Aside from being an awesome snack, sunflowers can act as a trellis for climbing plants, and they also can attract pollinators.

-Planting Flowers with Vegetables
+Picking Flowers to Plant with Vegetables

 You don’t need to limit your veggie garden just to edibles.
 There are plenty of herbs and flowers to plant in a vegetable garden.
 Doing so gives you a way to naturally repel pests while also beautifying your garden space.